KnoP-01/krl-for-vim/README.md

 #### ~/.vim/ftplugin/krl.vim
-Sets various vim options and provide key mappings and folding.
+Sets various vim options and provides key mappings and folding.
 It supports commentary [vimscript #3695][7] and matchit [vimscript #39][8].
 All key mappings are optional.
 Requires >